ATHIFAHS/BI-Analyst-Project-1/README.md

 ## Project Background and Overview
 In this project, we suppose that PT Sejahtera Bersama is a company engaged in the digital and technology sector that sells products, such as robots, drones, eBooks, training videos, and others.

-The company had a large amount of data on sales, products, orders, and customers.
+The company had a significant amount of data on sales, products, orders, and customers.
 This project will thoroughly analyze and synthesize the data with the aim of finding insights that will increase the sales of the company.

 Insights and recommendations are provided on the following key areas:
 - **Sales Trend Analysis**: evaluation of historical sales patterns based on product categories and city, understanding the impact of customer behavior on sales